-Whole School Approach to Discipline
+Whole School Approach to PBL

-Silkstone State School uses Positive Behaviour for Learning (PB4L) as the multi-tiered system of support for discipline in the school.
+Silkstone State School uses Positive Behaviour for Learning (PBL) as the multi-tiered system of support for behaviour management in the school.
 This is a whole-school approach, used in all classrooms and programs offered through the school, including sporting activities and excursions.

-PB4L is an evidence-based framework used to:
+PBL is an evidence-based framework used to:

-- analyse and improve student behaviour and learning outcomes - ensure that only evidence-based practices are used correctly by teachers to support students - continually support staff members to maintain consistent school and classroom improvement practices.
+analyse and improve student behaviour and learning outcomes,

+- ensure that evidence-based practices are used correctly by teachers to support students. - continually support staff members to maintain consistent school and classroom improvement practices.

-At Silkstone State School we believe discipline is about more than punishment.
-It is a word that reflects our belief that student behaviour is a part of the overall teaching and learning approach in our school.
-Our staff take responsibility for making their expectations clear, for providing supportive instruction about how to meet these expectations and strive to use behavioural incidents as opportunities to re-teach.
+At Silkstone State School we believe discipline is about learning, understanding and reflecting on how to move forward with positive strategies.
+Our staff take responsibility for making their expectations clear, for providing supportive and explicit instruction about how to meet these expectations and strive to use behavioural incidents as opportunities to enrich the school community and culture.

-The development of the Silkstone State School Student Code of Conduct is an opportunity to explain the PB4L framework with parents and students, and gain their support to implement a consistent approach to teaching behaviour.
-The language and expectations of PB4L can be used in any environment, including the home setting for students.
-Doing everything we can do to set students up for success is a shared goal of every parent and school staff member.
+The development of the Silkstone State School Student Code of Conduct is an opportunity to clarify the PBL framework with parents and students, as well as gain their support and input to implement a consistent approach to teaching behaviour.
+The language and expectations of PBL can be used in any environment, including the home setting for students.
+This serves as a guide for maintaining a productive and educational community.